jeffnyman/test_spec/README.md

 You can also see here that multiple **Scenario** blocks can be included within a Feature or Ability.

 This should give a rough idea of how TestSpec provides an internal DSL.

+## Design Rationale

+TestSpec is a micro-framework.

+A micro-framework provides a focused solution, which means it does one thing and one thing only, instead of trying to solve each and every problem.
+While doing that one thing it does well, the micro-framework should do it while being expressive and concise.
+Further, it should be able to serve as one component of your own custom modularized framework, allowing you to compose solutions.

+### Frameworks are Effective and Efficient

+I believe that test solution frameworks require effective functionality, an efficient user experience, and demonstrable business impact.
+This all has to be delivered, deployed, and supported quickly and cost-effectively.
+You want the equivalent of a lower total cost of ownership and a faster time-to-market for whatever you produce (such as test artifacts).

+### Frameworks are Comfortable

+Like a programming language, a framework needs to be something you're comfortable with -- something that reflects your personal style and mode of working.
+That's what TestSpec is for me.

+TestSpec allows me to continue working with a Gherkin-like structure but putting my test specs closer to the code.
+Just as in RSpec, everything is in one place: the Ruby file.
+The benefit here is that you don't have to change the text in two places -- feature files and step definition files -- every time you change something.
+Further, there are no more matchers to sync up with natural language.
+TestSpec uses plain Ruby helper methods coupled with various patterns.

+### Frameworks Provide

+A framework provides a few key aspects.

+A place for everything: Structure and convention drive a good framework.
+Everything should have a proper place within the system; this eliminates guesswork and increases productivity.

+A culture and aesthetic to help inform programming decisions: Rather than seeing the structure imposed by a framework as constraining, see it as liberating.
+A good framework encodes its opinions, gently guiding you.
+Often, difficult decisions are made for you by virtue of convention.
+The culture of the framework helps you make fewer menial decisions and helps you focus on what matters most.

+### Frameworks Have Qualities

+I believe a test framework with good qualities will ...

+* Encode opinions.
+* Have an elegant, concise syntax.
+* Have powerful metaprogramming features.
+* Be well suited as a host language for creating DSLs.
+* Allow for an open ecosystem.

+### TestSpec (Conceptually) Compared

+Even though their domains are different, consider TestSpec in light of Rails.
+Rails is more than a programming framework for creating web applications.
+It's also a framework for thinking about web applications.

+Rails ships not as a blank slate equally tolerant of every kind of expression.
+On the contrary, Rails trades that flexibility for the convenience of "what most people need most of the time to do most things."

+You could argue that Rails is a designer straightjacket.
+Yet this straightjacket sets you free from focusing on the things that just don't matter and focuses your attention on the stuff that does.
+To be able to accept that trade, you need to understand not just how to do something in Rails, but also why it's done like that.
+Only by understanding the why will you be able to consistently work with the framework instead of against it.

+It doesn't mean that you'll always have to agree with a certain choice, but you will need to agree to the overachieving principle of conventions.
+You have to learn to relax and let go of your attachment to personal idiosyncrasies when the productivity rewards are right.

+So it is with TestSpec.

+A framework goal is to solve 80% of the problems that occur in your testing domain, assuming that the remaining 20% are problems that are unique to the application's domain.
+This implies that 80% of the code in an application is infrastructure.
+So here instead of focusing on the details of knitting an application together, you get to focus on the 20% that really matters.

+The framework lets you start right away by encompassing a set of intelligent decisions about how your logic should work and alleviating the amount of low-level decision making you need to do up front.
+As a result, you can focus on the problems you're trying to solve and get the job done more quickly.

 ## Development